FriedmanM/web-dev-hw/project-3/readme.md

 OK so as usual, I might have gone ahead and done some things that weren't supposed to be done yet.

 I created a basic menu at the top with styled links that look like buttons and created almost all the content for the site.
 I need to start reading the homework section more. :)

+## Needed help

+I was extremely overwhelmed by this project.
+I strive for perfection and I put probably 18 hours into this page.
+I finally had to contact the instructor because I was in the middle of changing jobs as well as balancing life and school.
+Luckily for me she helped me tremendously by creating a menu stylesheet and a new navigation menu.
+I applied some touches to it and placed it on each page.
+Now I am ready to sleep this entire weekend.

+# END